Leaves of Absence

 Leave of Absence for Parental Responsibilities

-Students living in University housing units are encouraged to review their housing contract and the related policies of the Graduate Housing Office before applying to the School for a parental leave of absence.
+Students living in University housing units are encouraged to review their housing contract and the related policies of Yale Housing before applying to the School for a parental leave of absence.
 Students granted parental leave may continue to reside in University housing to the end of the academic term for which the leave was first granted, but no longer.

 Students who wish to suspend their academic responsibilities because of the birth or adoption of a child should meet with the administrative director, who will help accommodate the students’ program responsibilities when the birth or adoption occurs.